S. Frederick Starr

-Stephen Frederick Starr (born March 24, 1940) is an American expert on Russian and Eurasian affairs, a musician, and a former president of Oberlin College.
+Stephen Frederick Starr (born March 24, 1940) is an American academic.
+He is a former president of Oberlin College.

 Founder and chairman of the Central Asia-Caucasus Institute, he is fluent in Russian and is the author or editor of 20 books and more than 200 articles on Russian and Eurasian affairs.
 Starr's expertise is in Afghanistan, Central Asia, the Caucasus, Russia, and the rest of the former Soviet Union.
 He focuses on developing nations, energy and environment issues, Islamic faith, culture and law, and oil politics.

 Starr has advised three U.S. presidents on Russian/Eurasian affairs and chaired an external advisory panel on U.S. government-sponsored research on the region, organized and co-authored the first comprehensive strategic assessment of Central Asia, the Caucasus, and Afghanistan for the Joint Chiefs of Staff in 1999.
 He joined the American Foreign Policy Council as a Distinguished Fellow for Eurasia in January 2017.

-Early life
+Early life and education

-He was born on March 24, 1940.

-Among North American archaeologists, he is known for his survey of archaeological sites throughout Hamilton County, Ohio.
-In 1958, the results of his exploration of a prehistoric Native American mound were published by The Historical and Philosophical Society of Ohio, and the results of his countywide survey were published by the Cincinnati Museum of Natural History in 1960.

-Starr earned a bachelor of arts degree at Yale University in 1962.
+Starr was born on March 24, 1940.
+He earned a Bachelor of Arts degree from Yale University in 1962.
 While there, he was a member of the social and literary fraternity St. Anthony Hall.

-He then received his M.A. at the King's College, University of Cambridge.
+He earned his M.A. at King's College, University of Cambridge.
 He received a Ph.D. in history at Princeton University.

+Among North American archaeologists, he is best-known for his survey of archaeological sites throughout Hamilton County, Ohio.
+In 1958, the results of his exploration of a prehistoric Native American mound were published by The Historical and Philosophical Society of Ohio, and the results of his countywide survey were published by the Cincinnati Museum of Natural History in 1960.